 One of the most common concerns we hear from membership site owners is about the abuse of their membership systems by their own members.
 This is a natural concern since the function of the membership site is to provide different content to different members, and this naturally creates scarcity and value.

-It’s also worth noting that the content in membership sites can be quite valuable.
-For example corporate extranet sites may include corporate strategies and processes that would be of value to a competitor.
+It’s worth noting that the content in membership sites can be quite valuable.
+For example corporate membership/intranet sites may include corporate strategies and processes that would be of value to a competitor.